Safety Pilot Model Deployment: Lessons Learned and Recommendations for Future Connected Vehicle Activities

 The report contains numerous lessons across many topics, including program management, outreach and showcase, experiment setup, DSRC device development, device deployment and monitoring, and data management.

-Some of the related recommendations made in the report include:
+Related recommendations made in the source report include: